kkots/ggxrd_hitbox_overlay_2211/README.md

 Here the options you must replace are:

-- `ffmpeg` - this is not an options, it's the command to be run, provide the full path to your ffmpeg.exe here;
+- `ffmpeg` - this is not an option, it's the command to be run, provide the full path to your ffmpeg.exe here;
 - `-framerate 20` - replace 20 with desired framerate;
-- `screenspath\screen%d.png` - the path to your screenshot PNG files;
+- `screenspath\screen%d.png` - the path to your screenshot PNG files.
+The %d is the number part of the filename.
+So for example, if your PNGs are named like screen1.png, screen2.png, screen3.png, etc you would write here screen%d.png;
 - `crop=out_w:out_h:x:y` - this is the crop filter and its arguments.
 What a crop filter does is cut out only a part of the image.
 You must substitute `out_w` (width), `out_h` (height), `x` (top-left corner x) and `y` (top-left corner y) with the size and position of the cropping rectangle.
 You can get these positions by selecting a region of the image in GIMP or MSPaint;
-- `,` - the `crop` filter and its arguments are then followed by `,`, which separated filters in a filter chain.
-The crop takes the first `-i` input as its input (so it takes one input) and produces one output.
+- `,` - the `crop` filter and its arguments are then followed by `,`, which separates filters in a filter chain.
+The crop takes the first `-i` input as its input (crop has only one input) and produces one output.
 The first output of the `crop` filter and the second `-i` input (which is the palette) then go as inputs to the next, `paletteuse` filter;
 - `paletteuse=` - this is the paletteuse filter and what follows are its arguments, separated by `:`;
 - `alpha_threshold=128` - this is the first argument of the `paletteuse` filter.
 It specifies the cut-off alpha threshold after which the pixel is considered fully transparent.
 Since there's no partial transparency in GIF - only either full transparency or no transparency - this value is very important if there's partial transparency or some kind of special effects in your animation;
 - `dither=floyd_steinberg` - this is the second argument of the `paletteuse` filter.
 It specifies dithering.
 Dithering is the process by which all the other colors that are not in the palette are achieved in GIF.
 Personally I find that the `floyd_steinberg` value produces the best results, but the other values that you could use for `dither` are: `bayer` (fixed grid (static) dithering - the classic look and feel of the GIF format), `none` (no dithering, I guess for when you got the colors in the palette exactly right or for 8-bit images).